walkie/academic-webpage/blurbs/links.md

 title: Links
 ---

-I have accounts at all the usual places, though most of them are neglected.
-Here are my profiles at some sites I actively use.
+Here are my profiles at some sites I actively use:

  *  [GitHub][GitHub]
  *  [Twitter][Twitter]